esa/nanosat-mo-framework/docs/source/sdk.rst

 The Consumer Test Tool (CTT) is your best friend when manually verifying your app.
 You can use the CTT to connect to the supervisor, launch apps and then connect to your apps and interact with them.
 How to do all of that is described further in the next section.

-Running the SDK
+Running the CubeSat Simulator
 ---------------
+You can run a CubeSat simulator to try out your app in a playgrund environment which mimics the a CubeSat system.

+In ordet to do this, Please do the following:

-1. To run the supervisor, go to **sdk/sdk-package/target/nmf-sdk-2.0.0-SNAPSHOT/home/nmf/nanosat-mo-supervisor-sim/** and run **nanosat-mo-supervisor-sim.sh**.
+1. Run the Supervisor, go to **sdk/sdk-package/target/nmf-sdk-2.0.0-SNAPSHOT/home/nmf/nanosat-mo-supervisor-sim/** and run **nanosat-mo-supervisor-sim.sh**.

-2. To run the CTT, go to **sdk/sdk-package/target/nmf-sdk-2.0.0-SNAPSHOT/home/nmf/consumer-test-tool/** and run **consumer-test-tool.sh**.
+2. Run the CTT, go to **sdk/sdk-package/target/nmf-sdk-2.0.0-SNAPSHOT/home/nmf/consumer-test-tool/** and run **consumer-test-tool.sh**.

-Connecting to the supervisor in the CTT
+Connecting to the Supervisor using CTT
 ---------------------------------------
 The supervisor outputs a URI on the console.
 This URI follows the pattern ``maltcp://SOME_ADDRESS:PORT/nanosat-mo-supervisor-Directory`` Paste this URI into the field in the **Communication Settings** tab of the CTT and click the button **Fetch information**.
 In the *Providers List*, the supervisor should show up.
 The table on the right side should list some services.
 Now click the button **Connect to Selected Provider** which results in a new tab appearing next to the **Communication Settings**.
 You now have a working connection to the supervisor and are able to start apps and check messages.

-Running and connecting to an app
+Running and connecting to an App
 --------------------------------
 The nanosat-mo-supervisor tab offers you several sub-tabs.
 One of these tabs controls the **Apps Launcher Service**.
-By selecting this tab, you see a list of every app that is currently registered to your supervisor.
+By selecting this tab, you see a list of every app that is currently registered on the Supervisor.
 Select the app you want to launch (e.g. camera in the default package) and click the button **runApp**.
 All output produced by the app is printed in the **Apps Launcher Service** tab.
 When you return to the **Communication Settings** tab and refresh your *Providers List* by selecting **Fetch Information**, your app should appear.
 You can connect to it in the same way as you did for the supervisor.